PanosGreg/Invoke-AzCommand/examples.md

 # then it falls back to plain text (not objects) and truncates the output as needed

 Invoke-AzCommand $VM {'Started';Start-Sleep 30;'Finished'} -ExecutionTimeout 10
-# it returns partial output, due to the timeout expiration
+# it stops the command due to the timeout expiration
+# BUT it does return any partial output (up until the timeout limit)

 $results  = Invoke-AzCommand $VM {Get-Service WinRM,'Unknown-Service'}
 $results  | select AzComputerName,AzUserName